 Enterprise fund Restricted cash and cash equivalents represents monies the Fund holds on behalf of others, restricted by the Act or by the bond resolutions.
 Included in this line item are tax and insurance escrows held on behalf of the Fund's various mortgagors and payments collected on mortgages for which the Fund acts as servicer only.
 The Fund is obligated to expend these monies on escrowed items or remit them to the appropriate investors in the case of mortgage loans serviced for the benefit of others.
 Also included in Restricted cash and cash equivalents are federal and other housing program funds, including COVID relief funds, for which the Fund acts as grantee or agent.
-The total funds held on behalf of others were \$274,714,000 at June 30, 2021 and \$18,571,000 at June 30, 2020.
+The total funds held on behalf of others were \$150,587,000 at June 30, 2022 and \$274,714,000 at June 30, 2021.
 Restricted cash and cash equivalents to be used for the acquisition of noncurrent assets, such as mortgage loans or investments, are classified as Noncurrent assets.
-GASB Statement No. 84 has been analyzed but resulted in no effect on the financial statements.